fdheenmo/thrust/README.md

 compute_transform.m - does least squares computation to determine Tf between camera frame and robot frame verify_transform.m - Projects the 3D point back into RL camera frames using Tf computed above

-TODO:
+## TODO
-When computing transform, just use all the files in the folder which have same name and L,R,T suffixes.
+- When computing transform, just use all the files in the folder which have same name and L,R,T suffixes.
-Add the displacement into the equation
+- Add the displacement into the equation
-Validate transform
+- Validate transform
-Fix colorbalance
+- Fix colorbalance
-Easier way to collect data.
+- Easier way to collect data.
-Modular way to annotate or retake annotations without discarding entire
+- Modular way to annotate or retake annotations without discarding entire

-MISSING BLOCKS:
-correct Least squares
-correct position transform to include the displacement to tip
+- correct position transform to include the displacement to tip

-SLICES:
-compute_transform - Fix least squares - use toolbox
-Recalibrate using checkerboard and the stereo calibration toolbox